ripienaar/angelia/README.markdown

         templates/protocol-host.erb
         templates/protocol-service.erb

-See the [https://github.com/ripienaar/angelia/tree/master/templates/](provided templates) for samples.
+See the [provided templates](https://github.com/ripienaar/angelia/tree/master/templates/) for samples

-And you can use any of the _NAGIOS`_`*`_ variables that Nagios sets in the environment.
+And you can use any of the _NAGIOS\_\*_ variables that Nagios sets in the environment.

 The nagios commands to send notifications via this tools are: